Bought From: Tilt Makeup (London, Camden)

 Greasepaints do feel quite heavy on your skin, and the Mehron one is no different.
 I’d say it’s pretty similar to a heavy coverage foundation.
 It doesn’t feel too maskish, or like it would crack or restrict movement like some paints do.
 But, if it’s a warm day then you’ll probably feel a little greasy from it.

 One of the best things about this greasepaint is how touch proof it is!
 Once it’s on and powdered you can touch away and it’ll stay put.
-Obviously not if you go crazy at it, but it’s definitely not the type of paint where you feel like you can’t touch your face at all.
+Obviously, if you start really rubbing your face things are going to start getting smudgy, but it’s definitely not the type of paint where you feel like you can’t touch your face at all.
 It’s also pretty waterproof which is another bonus!
 No more worrying about sweating off your hard work half way through the night!

 While greasepaint is great for opaque bases, it’s not so great for detail work.
 It’s not something you’d want to be trying to do thin lines or details with.
 It’s not impossible, but there are better choices for detail work.
 It is pretty good for blending with other greasepaints though, seeing as it doesn’t dry you’ve got plenty of time to blend away.
-Obviously you’d need to blend before you powder it.
+Make sure you blend it before you powder it.

 I will be doing a full review on it once I’ve been using it for a while and I’ll update with how many applications I get out the cake.